Where did Agile project management come from?

 It’s a process in which a team can manage a project, by breaking it up into several stages.

 These stages are also called sprints, the term for iteration used in a popular agile project management development method known as Scrum.
 Sprints are generally short, running over days or weeks; they’re typically two to four weeks long.
 This kind of agile project management enables teams to release segments as they’re completed.
-Continuous release schedule allows for teams to demonstrate that these segments are successful and, if not, to fix flaws quickly.
-The belief is that this helps reduce the chance of large-scale failures, because there is continuous improvement throughout the project life cycle.
+A continuous release schedule allows for teams to demonstrate that these segments are successful and, if not, to fix flaws quickly.
+The belief is that this helps reduce the chance of large-scale failures because there is continuous improvement throughout the project life cycle.

 Why is Scrum important?

 The importance of Scrum follows from its key philosophy — it helps software development teams work together effectively.
 They are able to deliver early and high-quality results while adapting to evolving circumstances, feedback, or user requirements.